tdeekens/grunt-voguesy/README.md

   - ~~as well as the run-count since last check~~
 - Add credits file to map to `git author` with highscore to `voguesy.json`
 - ~~Support for specifying dependencies which shall be emitted from being processed~~
+- ~~Only list packages which do not match the specified semver range~~

 ## The "voguesy" task